JoseBambora/Music-Player-CS/README.md

-Simple Music Player using C# and also Visual Studio 2019 for a basic graphic interface.
+Simple Music Player using C# using Visual Studio 2019 for a basic graphic interface.
-This program was done on Windows.